LoyolaChicagoBooks/curricula/_sources/15-cs2/content.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^

 ..
 Can you show a simple yet modern Java implementation class of the Map interface, pedagogically suitable for a CS2 audience (second computer science course)?
 The implementation doesn't have to be complete but should include the handful or so of essential methods.

+.. todo:: Introduce correctness at the implementation level: class invariants (data invariants) and their relationship with pre- and postconditions.

 An implementation of a basic `ArrayList` in Java might look like this: